You don't need to commit to a long term buyer agency agreement

 A pre agency showing agreement authorizes your agent (and their firm) to show you properties and act as a neutral party during the showing process.
 In other words, during pre agency your agent can show you properties and share general market information, but they can't assist you by drafting an offer and engaging in negotiations.

-Once you decide you want to draft and negotiate an offer to purchase, this will require a signed buyer agency agreement.
+Once you decide you want to draft and negotiate an offer to purchase, you will likely choose to sign a buyer agency agreement.
 With a signed buyer agency agreement, you are hiring your real estate agent (and their firm) to formally represent you.
+Note: if you'd like to write an offer but without any buyer agent representation, you don't need to sign a buyer agency agreement.

 If you're thinking of buying in the near future, you're likely to have questions.
 You can reach out to your Mad City Dream Homes realtor for some sound guidance.
 We'll answer all of your questions and help you make sense of the new rules.